Bonshaw Tower: History

 Historical summaries indicates that the tower was built ca. 1570 and was burned and then blown up by the English in the same century, but was later rebuilt.
 Records discuss several battles in and around the property during that century.
 The two-story house attached to the tower was built c.1770 but was increased in size starting in the 1840s, according to The Castles of Scotland.
 King James VI visited Bonshaw, in 1601 or 1602 when it was known as "Boneschaw".

 Historical records also speak of an earlier Bonshaw Tower, in 1298, for example, when Robert the Bruce took refuge there; the owner at the time was shown as Sir William de Irving.

 A travelogue from 1873 discusses the seat of the Clan, a very well preserved tower and a "plain, modern house, built during the last century".

+After retiring as Commodore of the Cunard-White Star Line, Captain Sir Robert Beaufin Irving, Chief of Clan Irving, lived in the Tower from 1944 until his death in 1954.

 The property has been Category-A listed since 1971, as a tower house with courtyard walls.
 The listing indicates that the tower was probably built in the mid 1500s, with additions in 1841/1842.
-In 1896 the tower was linked to the house with a "low corridor".
+In 1896, the tower was linked to the house with a "low corridor".
 The "crenellated low wall" was rebuilt in 1895, although earlier repairs were apparent, through the use of stones from the 16th and 17th century.

 By the 21st century, the property was still owned by members of the Irving family and was the family home.
 However, the tower and/or the gardens were available as a venue for weddings and other events.